£0.00

 5. Protecting Floors and Walls

-- Sliders or pads to prevent scratches.
+- Use sliders or pads to prevent scratches on wood, tile and laminate.

-- Move slowly to avoid knocks.
+- Move slowly and communicate to avoid knocks and trips.

 💡 Pro Tip: Towels or flattened boxes can also protect floors — but make sure they don’t become a trip hazard themselves.